-(b) Large expanses of highly reflective building materials and mirror glass windows shall be avoided to prevent heat and glare impacts on the adjacent public streets and properties.
+(b) Large expanses of highly reflective building materials and mirror glass windows shall be avoided to prevent heat and glare impacts on the adjacent properties and outdoor areas.

-(c) Representative components such as office and sign-in areas are to be designed to face the primary street and act as focus points and shall not take the form of a caravan or basic 'flat roof' transportable unit.
-Any such representative components must include a building element such as a verandah, canopy or colonnade, with a minimum depth of 2.0 metres, which faces the public street and/or parking areas.
+(c) Representative areas such as office/administrative components are to be designed as focus points and must include a building element such as a verandah, canopy or colonnade, with a minimum depth of 2.0 metres, which faces the public street and/or parking areas.

-(d) Side walls are to include openings (such as windows, clerestory windows, doors, roller shutters, wall vents) in order to promote cross ventilation.
+(d) Where possible, side walls are to include openings (such as windows, clerestory windows, doors, roller shutters) in order to promote cross ventilation.

-(e) Materials used for the construction of walls near boundaries shall be rendered or painted and fully integrated into the building design.
+(e) Materials used for the construction of walls on or near boundaries shall be rendered or painted and fully integrated into the building design.